K12: Fugitive Alien

 Get Smart, a television series which aired from 1965-1970, was a spoof of spy films created by Mel Brooks and Buck Henry.
 Don Adams (1923-2005) starred as Maxwell Smart (Agent 86), who occasionally uttered the phrase, “Missed it by that much,” when something didn’t quite go according to plan.
 I Dream of Jeannie (1965-1970) is a TV sitcom about an astronaut who stumbles on a bottle containing a female genie.
 It starred Larry Hagman and Barbara Eden.
 The Banana Splits were animal rock musicians on a Saturday morning kiddie show in the late 1960s.
 They lived in Hocus Pocus Park, where their cuckoo clock always read 6:55.
 The band consisted of Fleegle, Bingo, Drooper, and Snork.

 He’s made killing allies a hobby.
-Which is admirable, but not very smart. –Admirables make excellent television. –And fences make good neighbors.
+Which is admirable, but not very smart. –Admirables make excellent televisions. –And fences make good neighbors.

 Chef Boyardee makes pretty good ravioli, too.

 Chef Boyardee is a line of canned pasta products.
-Chef Ettore Boiardi opened an Italian restaurant in 1924 in Cleveland and found his popularity overwhelming.
+Chef Ettore Boiardi opened an Italian restaurant in 1924 in Cleveland and found his popularity The American appliance brand Admiral was one of the major manufacturers of televisions in TV’s early days.
+The brand is now manufactured by Whirlpool and sold only at Home Depot stores. overwhelming.
 In 1928, he opened a factory to begin producing his pastas more quickly and marketed his name as “Boy-Ar-Dee” to help Americans with the pronunciation.
 The rest is history.

 See above note.

 He’s got darker skin than Wayne Newton, that guy.